 - Heat a grill pan on the stove or a grill press.
 Brush eggplant slices with 1 tablespoon olive oil and season lightly with salt and pepper.
 Grill until marked and just soft, 4 to 6 min (turning once if using a grill pan).

 - Cut bread into 4 pieces; slice pieces or rolls in half lengthwise.
 Cover one side of each sandwich with tomato spread.
 Divide grilled eggplant between sandwiches, add cheese and top with other slices of bread.

 - Brush sandwiches with olive oil and rill until cheese is melting and bread is just crisp, 4 to 5 min.

-Recipe by Tara Bench and Vanessa Seder.
+Recipe by Tara Teaspoon and Vanessa Seder.
 Photographs by Rita Maas.
 Originally published LHJ Mar 2009.